AdobeDocs/experience-manager-forms-cloud-service.en/help/variable-in-aem-workflows.md

 ---
-title: Hot to add variables in AEM Workflow steps?
+title: How to add variables in AEM Workflow steps?
 description: Learn to create a variable, set a value for the variable, and use it in AEM Forms Workflow steps.

 ---